-Where To Make First Entry for Certain Items Reported on This Form (a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 Depreciable trade or business property: а Sold or exchanged at a gain Part II Part III (1245, 1250) b 2 Sold or exchanged at a loss Part II Part I а Sold or exchanged at a gain Part II Part III (1250) b Sold or exchanged at a loss Part II Part I 3 Farmland held less than 10 years upon which soil, water, or land clearing expenses were deducted: a Sold at a gain Part II Part III (1252) b Sold at a loss Part II Part I 4 Disposition of cost-sharing payment property described in section 126 Part II Part III (1255) 5 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised cattle and horses sold at a gain Part II Part I 6 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised livestock sold at a gain Part II Part I
+Depreciable Property and Other Property Disposed of in the Same Transaction where to make First Entry for Certain items Reported on This Form (a) Type of property (b) Held 1 year or less (c) Held more than 1 year 1 Depreciable trade or business property: а Sold or exchanged at a gain Part II Part III (1245, 1250) b Sold or exchanged at a loss Part II Part I 2 Depreciable residential rental property: а Sold or exchanged at a gain Part II Part III (1250) b Sold or exchanged at a loss Part II Part I 3 Farmland held less than 10 years upon which soil, water, or land clearing expenses were deducted: а Sold at a gain Part II Part III (1252) b Sold at a loss Part II Part I 4 All other farmland Part II Part I 5 Disposition of cost-sharing payment property described in section 126 Part II Part III (1255) 6 Cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 24 months Held 24 months or more а Sold at a gain Part II Part III (1245) b Sold at a loss Part II Part I С Raised cattle and horses sold at a gain Part II Part I 7 Livestock other than cattle and horses used in a trade or business for draft, breeding, dairy, or sporting purposes: Held less than 12 months Held 12 months or more a b c Sold at a gain Part II Part II Part II Part III (1245) Part I Part I example, a building and land) in the same transaction and realized a gain, you must allocate the amount realized between the two types of property based on their respective fair market values (FMVs) to figure the part of the gain to be recaptured as ordinary income because of depreciation.
+The disposition of each type of property is reported separately in the appropriate part of Form 4797 (for example, for property held more than 1 year, report the sale of a building in Part III and land in Part I).